February to March 2023

 March to April 2015

-A selection of figurative bronzes by Maurice Blik will be exhibited at Sculpt Gallery from March - April 2015, alongside bronzes by Naomi Blake FRBS and Simon Bacon.
+A selection of my figurative bronzes will be exhibited at Sculpt Gallery from March - April 2015, alongside bronzes by Naomi Blake FRBS and Simon Bacon.

 The Art of Casting will focus on sculptural process and materials.
 The exhibition will be accompanied by a short video demonstrating the traditional 'lost wax' method of casting bronze, courtesey of Bronze Age Foundry, London.